exonum/exonum-doc/src/advanced/services/anchoring.md

 A funding UTXO is referred to as a pair `(txid, outnum)`.
 It MUST be locked with the locking script of the anchoring address.

-1. It MUST be added by administrators through configuration changing manually.
+1. It MUST be added by administrators manually or using third-party services.
+The generation of such funding UTXO is out of scope.
-2. Each validator monitors configuration changes.
-3. After new configuration is accepted by every node (it takes place on the height `H` specified by administrator; accepting new configuration is out of the scope for this document) new funding transaction can be used.
-It should have enough confirmations to this moment.
-However, administrator is responsible for this and nodes do not check number of confirmations for UTXOs.
+2. New funding transaction should have enough confirmations to the moment of using.
+However, administrator is responsible for this and anchoring procedure do not check number of confirmations for UTXOs.
 4. Each validator checks funding tx defined in configuration if it has not being spent yet.
 5. The whole system add funding UTXO as a second input for the next anchoring transaction.